 Bowers Fancy Dairy Products ★ Washington, DC

-Located inside Capitol Hill’s historic Eastern Market, Bowers has been cutting and wrapping wedges since Lyndon B. Johnson was in office.
+At their shop in Capitol Hill’s historic Eastern Market, the Bowers family has been cutting and wrapping wedges since Lyndon B. Johnson was in office.
 Now in its sixth decade, the shop is run by Mike Bowers and his son, Ryan.
-Despite its close proximity to the Capitol, Bowers—which turns 50 in 2014—doesn’t get political; its slogan is “cheese from all parts of the world.”
+Despite its close proximity to the Capitol, Bowers doesn’t get political; its slogan is “cheese from all parts of the world.”

 Langenstein’s ★ New Orleans, LA

 The Big Easy’s oldest full-service grocery store, Langenstein’s has been family-owned and operated since Michael Langenstein and his sons, George and Richard, opened it in 1922.
-The business outgrew its original storefront in 1954, and now has two locations where it sells gourmet meats, seafood, and, of course, cheeses.
+The business outgrew its original storefront in 1954, and now has three locations where it sells gourmet meats, seafood, and, of course, cheeses.
 The second Langenstein’s is located in Metarie, and the third and largest opened in 2015 in River Ridge.

 Cardullo’s Gourmet Shoppe ★ Cambridge, MA